StorPool Release Notes¶

 This feature is useful when many volumes are created from the same parent snapshot, which is the usual case when a virtual machine template is used to create many virtual machines ending up with the same OS root disk type.
 These are usually the same OS and filesystem type, as well as behaviour.
 In the common case the filesystem journal will be overwritten on the same block device offset for all such volumes.
 For example a cron job running on all such virtual machines at the same time (i.e. unattended upgrade) will lead to writes to this same exact object or set of objects with the same couple of disks in the cluster ending up processing all these writes.
 This ends up causing an excessive load on this set of disks in the cluster which will lead to degraded performance when these drives start to aggregate all the overwritten data or just from the extra load.

-A set of tools could now be used to collect metadata for all objects from each of the disks from the API and analyse which objects are with the most excessive number of writes in the cluster.
+A set of tools could now be used to collect metadata for all objects from each of the disks from the API and analyze which objects are with the most excessive number of writes in the cluster.
 These tools will calculate proper overrides for such objects so that even in case of an excessive load on these particular offsets on all volumes created out of the same parent, they will end up on different sets of disks instead of the ones inherited from the parent snapshot in the original virtual machine template.

 -------------------------------------------------------------------------------------------------

-| template | size | repl. | placeHead | placeAll | placeTail | iops | bw | parent | flags |
+| template | size | rdnd. | placeHead | placeAll | placeTail | iops | bw | parent | flags |

 -------------------------------------------------------------------------------------------------